Marjorie Taylor Greene Apologizes To House Republicans For Past Remarks & QAnon Support

 “I understand that Marjorie’s comments have caused deep wounds to many and as a result, I offered Majority Leader Hoyer a path to lower the temperature and address these concerns.
 Instead of coming together to do that, the Democrats are choosing to raise the temperature by taking the unprecedented step to further their partisan power grab regarding the committee assignments of the other party,” McCarthy wrote.

-He continued by writing that during his meeting with Greene, they spoke of her previous comments and she will be held accountable for her words and actions in the future.
+He continued by writing that during his meeting with Greene, they spoke of her previous comments, and she will be held accountable for her words and actions in the future.
 However, McCarthy did not reveal what the future will be for her assignments on the Education and Labor Committee and Budget Committee.
 The House Republican Leader said that he offered to move her to the Small Business Committee from Education and Labor, but the compromise was refused by Democrats.
 The House will conduct a final vote on her removal from the committees on Thursday.

 During the meeting, Republicans criticized Greene’s comments while also suggesting that complaints against her should be addressed by the House Ethics Committee instead of a floor vote.
 There was also support for McCarthy’s claims that Democrats were taking advantage of being the majority party and exceeding their power.